 Removal of adenoids in children under general anesthesia.
-Removal of adenoids under local anesthesia: advantages and disadvantages How is removal of adenoids under local anesthesia
+Removal of adenoids under local anesthesia: advantages and disadvantages How adenoids are removed under local anesthesia

 Many parents are faced with adenoid growth, but few understand what this term means.
-Moms and dads have even more questions when a doctor recommends removing adenoids.
-Of course, any operation in childhood is a serious test for the baby's body and for the nervous system of the parents.
-But sometimes surgery is the only right choice.
+Moms and dads have even more questions when the doctor recommends removing the adenoids.
+Of course, any operation in childhood- a serious test for the baby’s body and for nervous system parents.
+But sometimes surgical treatment is the only right choice.

 Pediatrician, neonatologist

-The final decision - to agree to an operation or to continue conservative therapy - is made by the parents.
-They must understand what they are dealing with, what to expect from the operation and when they can postpone, and when they should immediately run to the doctor.
+Final decision- parents decide whether to agree to surgery or continue conservative therapy.
+They must understand what they are dealing with, what to expect from the operation and when they can wait and when they should immediately rush to the doctor.
 Moreover, there are clear indications for the operation.

 What are adenoids

-In the oral cavity and nasopharynx, there are accumulations of lymphoid tissue - tonsils.
+In the oral cavity and nasopharynx there are accumulations of lymphoid tissue - tonsils.
 The pharyngeal lymphatic ring consists of 6 tonsils, the main function of which is protective.
-Being in the path of inhaled air, the tonsils protect the body from infectious agents.
+Being in the path of inhaled air, the tonsils protect the body from the entry of infectious agents.

-It happens that frequent colds lead to a decrease in the function of lymphoid tissue, and the amygdala itself grows.
-The most famous tonsils are palatine, and their inflammation is called tonsillitis, or tonsillitis.
-To detect enlarged palatine tonsils, no special examination is required.
-To make a diagnosis, the pediatrician just needs to look into the child's mouth.
+It happens that frequent colds lead to a decrease in the function of lymphoid tissue, and the tonsil itself grows.
+The most famous tonsils are the palatine tonsils, and their inflammation is called tonsillitis, or tonsillitis.
+To detect enlarged tonsils it is not necessary special examination.
+To make a diagnosis, a pediatrician simply needs to look into the child’s mouth.

-The situation with the adenoids is more complicated, because the adenoids are the growth of the only tonsil, which is located in the nasopharynx.
-It is impossible to see the pathological condition of the pharyngeal tonsil without special mirrors.
-But the symptoms of adenoids are very specific, parents themselves can suspect the disease.
+The situation with adenoids is more complicated, because adenoids are a growth of the only tonsil, which is located in the nasopharynx.
+See pathological condition It is impossible to view the pharyngeal tonsil without special mirrors.
+But the symptoms of adenoids are very specific; parents themselves may suspect the disease.

 How to identify adenoids in children?

-The enlarged amygdala interferes with the free flow of air, it becomes difficult for the baby to breathe through the nose.
-Congestion can manifest itself against the background of a cold, profuse serous discharge or without catarrhal manifestations.
+An enlarged tonsil interferes with the free flow of air, making it difficult for the baby to breathe through the nose.
+Congestion can manifest itself against the background of a runny nose, copious serous discharge or without catarrhal manifestations.

 • Runny nose.

-The disease leads to a deterioration in the condition of the nasal mucosa, palatine arches, nasal concha.
-Often there are rhinitis, sinusitis, which are difficult to cure.
+The disease leads to deterioration of the condition of the nasal mucosa, palatine arches, and nasal turbinates.
+Rhinitis and sinusitis often occur, which are difficult to cure.

 • Sleep disturbance.

-Insufficient oxygen supply affects the quality of sleep, the baby does not sleep well, often he has nightmares.
-In the morning, the baby wakes up irritated and capricious, the general condition of the child is disturbed.
-Snoring occurs, breathing changes, there are attacks of suffocation associated with the retraction of the root of the tongue.
+Insufficient oxygen supply affects the quality of sleep, the baby sleeps poorly, and is often tormented by nightmares.
+In the morning, the baby wakes up irritated and capricious, and the child’s general condition is disrupted.
+Snoring occurs, breathing changes, and attacks of suffocation occur due to the retraction of the root of the tongue.

 • Voice change.

-Often, parents pay attention to the change in the child's voice, the baby begins to nasal.
+Often parents pay attention to a change in the child’s voice; the baby begins to nasal.

-The overgrown lymphoid tissue closes the opening of the auditory tube, and the baby's hearing deteriorates.
-There is pain in the ear, appear.
+The overgrown lymphoid tissue closes the opening of the auditory tube, and the baby’s hearing deteriorates.
+There is pain in the ear, appearing.

 • Adenoiditis.

-In the event that an infection is layered on the overgrown tissue, adenoiditis occurs.
-Inflammation of the adenoids leads to an increase in body temperature, an increase in lymph nodes, and intoxication.
+If an infection develops on the overgrown tissue, adenoiditis occurs.
+Inflammation of the adenoids leads to increased body temperature, increased lymph nodes, intoxication.

-With a long course of the process, the development of the bone tissue of the face is disturbed, the lower jaw is lengthened, the bite is disturbed.
-The child gets used to keeping his mouth open, there is an "adenoid" type of face.
-With early treatment, these changes can be reversed.
+When the process lasts for a long time, development is disrupted bone tissue face, the lower jaw lengthens, the bite is disturbed.
+The child gets used to keeping his mouth slightly open, and an “adenoid” type of face appears.
+With timely treatment, these changes can be reversed.
 If treatment is not prescribed on time, the child remains with the consequences of adenoids forever.

 • Chronic hypoxia.

-The baby is constantly in conditions of a lack of oxygen, this affects the general condition, well-being of the child.
-Children often have anemia and problems with appetite.
+The baby is constantly in conditions of lack of oxygen, this affects the general condition and well-being of the child.
+Children often experience anemia and problems with appetite.

-The constant lack of oxygen is manifested by increased fatigue, in younger children, the pace of development slows down.
+A constant lack of oxygen is manifested by increased fatigue, and in younger children the pace of development slows down.

-Examining the child, the doctor pays attention to how much the pharyngeal tonsil is enlarged and indicates the degree of adenoids in the diagnosis.
+When examining the child, the doctor pays attention to how enlarged the pharyngeal tonsil is and indicates the degree of adenoids in the diagnosis.

-The pharyngeal tonsil is moderately enlarged, during the day the child does not feel discomfort.
+The pharyngeal tonsil is moderately enlarged; the child does not feel discomfort during the day.
 The first manifestations occur at night, when signs of respiratory failure appear.

-The amygdala is significantly enlarged, covering 2/3 of the height of the nasal passages.
-The manifestations of the disease increase, breathing is impaired day and night, snoring appears.
-The child often keeps his mouth open.
+The tonsil is significantly enlarged, covering 2/3 of the height of the nasal passages.
+Manifestations of the disease increase, breathing is impaired day and night, snoring appears.
+The child often keeps his mouth slightly open.

-The overgrown formation closes almost completely the flow of air into the nasopharynx.
-The baby breathes with his mouth open, air enters only through the oral cavity.
+The enlarged formation almost completely blocks the flow of air into the nasopharynx.
+The baby breathes with an open mouth, air enters only through the oral cavity.

-According to Dr. Komarovsky, the degree of proliferation of the pharyngeal tonsil plays an indirect role in deciding on the operation.
-There are cases when adenoids of the first degree lead to severe complications.
-Sometimes babies with third-degree adenoids have only mild breathing difficulties.
+According to Dr. Komarovsky, the degree of growth of the pharyngeal tonsil plays an indirect role in deciding whether to undergo surgery.
+There are cases when first-degree adenoids lead to severe complications.
+Sometimes children with third-degree adenoids experience only mild difficulty breathing.

-A significant increase in the amygdala leads to severe complications that affect the health and quality of life of the child.
-But is it possible to remove adenoids in a child or can conservative therapy be managed?
+Significant enlargement of the tonsil leads to severe complications that affect the health and quality of life of the child.
+But should the child’s adenoids be removed or can conservative therapy be used?

 All over the world there are clear indications for the removal of adenoids in children.

-The indications for the removal of adenoids in children are as follows.
+Indications for removal of adenoids in children are as follows.

-• Sleep disturbances, changes in breathing at night, shortness of breath, snoring.
+• Sleep disturbance, changes in breathing at night, shortness of breath, snoring.

-• Hearing impairment, repeated episodes of otitis media.
+• Hearing deterioration, repeated episodes of otitis media.

 • Sinusitis, frequent exacerbations of the disease.